lachrist/aran/README.md

 Aran is a [npm module](https://www.npmjs.com/package/aran) for instrumenting JavaScript code.
 To install, run `npm install aran`.
-Aran was designed as a generic infra-structure to build various development-time dynamic program analyses such as: objects and functions profiling, debugging, control-flow tracing, taint analysis and concolic testing.
+Aran was designed as a generic infra-structure for building various development-time dynamic program analyses such as: objects and functions profiling, debugging, control-flow tracing, taint analysis and concolic testing.
 Aran can also be used at deployment-time but be mindful of performance overhead.
 For instance, Aran can be used to carry out control access systems such as sandboxing.
 Aran can also be used as a desugarizer much like [babel](https://babeljs.io).